DejavuForensics/version-1.0/README.md

 DECA employs the libraries:

-\begin{itemize}

-\item
-libtsk-dev (sleuthkit): responsible for reading clusters from the target storage device.
+-	libtsk-dev (sleuthkit): responsible for reading clusters from the target storage device.

-\item
-libmagic-dev: Data Carving manager (magic numbers).
+-	libmagic-dev: Data Carving manager (magic numbers).

-\item
-liblinear-dev: responsible for the pattern recognition step using linear discriminant.
+-	liblinear-dev: responsible for the pattern recognition step using linear discriminant.

-\item
-libsvm-dev: responsible for the pattern recognition step through Support Vector Machine.
+-	libsvm-dev: responsible for the pattern recognition step through Support Vector Machine.
-\end{itemize}

-The framework used as a basis is DECA, whose name stands for Decision Theory Sculpture \cite{gladyshev2017decision}.
+The framework used as a basis is DECA, whose name stands for Decision Theory Sculpture.
 DECA employs corresponds to a Data Carving algorithm that combines magic numbers and cluster pattern recognition based on machine learning.
 DECA is designed for fast recovery of unfragmented JPEG data.
 The process involves checking for the presence of JPEG data in clusters that are identified by reading the header and footer signatures.
 Based on DECA, the authoring algorithm goes beyond magic numbers.
 The authoring approach has a specific feature that concerns the identification of headers and footers.
 There is pattern recognition of JPEG files through machine learning.
-In this sense, Support Vector Machine (SVM) corresponds to one of the Machine Learning methods that is very important in recognizing patterns in a complex data set \added{[14]}.
+In this sense, Support Vector Machine (SVM) corresponds to one of the Machine Learning methods that is very important in recognizing patterns in a complex data set.

-Introduced through the statistical theory of learning by Vapnik \cite{vapnik1999nature}.
-This classification is based on the principle of optimal separation between classes, the goal of SVM is to classify a data set by creating an optimal decision surface known as a hyperplane.
-This decision surface tends to optimize the classification accuracy over the training set by providing the best margins relative to the support vectors \cite{chang2011libsvm}.
-The expectation is that the best hyperplane will have a higher generalization ability when joined to the test set.

-The authoring tool employs the following parameters:
+The DECA tool employs the following parameters:
 \begin{itemize}
 	\item
 -vv: abbreviation for \textit{verbose} in order to print on the screen the progress of the expertise.